 20,929 square feet of private open space

 On November 16, 2020, the City released the Notice of Preparation (NOP) and Initial Study (IS) for the proposed Menlo Flats project. the NOP is part of the environmental review process and identifies that a focused environmental impact report (EIR) will be prepared for the proposed project.
-On December 7, 2020, the Planning Commission held an EIR scoping session to solicit feedback on the scope and content of the EIR. the NOP comment period closed on December 21, 2020 and comments received on the NOP are available for review on the City's development projects environmental documents page.
-The City is currently preparing the draft EIR for the proposed project which is indented to be released in the summer of 2021 for minimum 45-day comment period.
+On December 7, 2020, the Planning Commission held an EIR scoping session to solicit feedback on the scope and content of the EIR.
+The NOP comment period closed on December 21, 2020, and comments received on the NOP are available for review on the City's development projects environmental documents page.
+Based on the findings of the Initial Study, a Focused Draft Environmental Impact Report or DEIR was prepared.
+The DEIR, technical appendices, and Notice of Availability (NOA) were released Monday, October 25, 2021, with the 45-day public comment period beginning Monday, October 25, 2021, through Thursday, December 9, 2021, and are available on the City's development project environmental documents webpage.
+The City will accept comments on the DEIR through the 45-day comment period that will close at 5 p.m., Thursday, December 9, 2021.
+The Planning Commission will hold a DEIR public hearing and a general study session on the proposed project via Zoom, at its meeting Monday, November 15, 2021